christian-schlichtherle/service-wight/README.md

 ### Conclusion

-Service Wight adds a level of indirection to locatable services and partitions them into service providers and service transformations at design time.
+Service Wight adds a level of indirection to locatable services and partitions them into service providers and service filters at design time.
-Based on their priority then, providers and transformations are selected and sorted for composition into custom providers at runtime.
+Based on their priority then, providers and filters are selected and sorted for composition into custom providers at runtime.
 This simple design results in a fairly flexible schema for composing services located on the class path into complex solutions.
 Leveraging this schema, you can easily design complex plugin architectures where features are encapsulated in plugins